Hiking In and Around Steamboat

 The Core Trail may be the means to an end, but don’t forget to savor the journey just as much as the destination.
 Walk or bike your way from park to park, stopping at the various scenic stops to enjoy the views.

 The Yampa River Botanic Park is one of those stops!
 Come see the six-acre sanctuary of 40 gardens, ponds and sculptures.
 The pathways wind through the colorful flowers and native trees and offer a serene, meditative experience.

-Hop back on the trail and you’ll cruise over wooden bridges and alongside the picturesque Yampa, where rainbow trout are known to swim, waiting for a fly to bite on.
+Hop back on the trail and you’ll cruise over wooden bridges and alongside the picturesque Yampa river.
 The Core Trail offers excellent fishing access, as well as a place to start or end a relaxing float down the Yampa on an inner tube.
-As you make your way down the Core Trail, you can watch fishermen cast flies and listen to the delighted whoops of children playing in the water at the famed Charlie’s Hole standing wave, located on the trail just behind Bud Werner Memorial Library.
+As you make your way down the Core Trail, you can watch fishermen cast flies and listen to the delighted whoops of children playing in the water at the famed C Hole standing wave, located on the trail just behind the Library.

 Points of Interest and Activities Accessible from the Core Trail

 - Rodeo grounds, featuring the Pro Rodeo Series, Ranch Rodeo and Bull Bash

 - Howelsen Ice Arena, featuring bummer cars on ice